Boxcar87/Godot_UIWindow/README.md

-Import files into a Godot project (v4.5)
-Open test_scene or build with test_scene as main scene
+Import files into a Godot project (v4.5) (clone or download from packed godot project in releases) Open test_scene or build with test_scene as main scene

 "T" and "R" keys open windows